About the LDAT program

 Community action to prevent alcohol and other drug-related harms is effective because:

-Over the past four years the LDAT program has developed a solid footprint of partnerships with communities across Australia, evolving and adapting to support over 230 LDATs with more than 1350 partner organisations nationally.
+Over the past four years the LDAT program has developed a solid footprint of partnerships with communities across Australia, evolving and adapting to support LDATs now with more than 1500 partner organisations nationally.